sukhhdipsingh/LithoTwinAPI/README.md

 # LithoTwin API

-**A software architecture experiment modeling the state machine and telemetry of an EUV lithography system.**
+A software architecture experiment modeling the state machine and telemetry of an EUV lithography system.

-I am a 2nd-year Computer Engineering student analyzing the complexity of semiconductor manufacturing systems.
-Rather than building a standard web application, this project is an exercise in modeling strict industrial constraints at the software level.
+I am a 2nd-year Computer Engineering student analyzing the complexity of semiconductor manufacturing systems.This project models the strict operational constraints of semiconductor manufacturing at the software level.

 This repository contains a REST API that simulates the lifecycle, telemetry, and fault propagation of a lithography machine.
 The primary engineering goal was to enforce physical and logical rules using a **Finite State Machine (FSM)** and Domain-Driven Design (DDD) principles.